Block Trojans, malware, and other threats with Avast One

 Trojans and other malware don’t want to be detected and removed — so they’ll try to turn off your antivirus software.
 Protect yourself against Trojans and other malware with a free antivirus solution that stops them before they can inflict harm.

-Avast Free Antivirus automatically detects and blocks Trojans from infecting your devices.
+Avast One automatically detects and blocks Trojans from infecting your devices.
 And it’ll clear out any infections currently on your machine.
-Protect yourself from Trojans with an award-winning antivirus tool.
+Protect yourself from Trojans and any other malware with Avast One, an award-winning antivirus tool.

 Cybercriminals use backdoor Trojans to give themselves a “backdoor” into your device — a way to access your computer without your knowledge.
 This backdoor is often used to install more malware, spy on you and collect your data, or rope your computer into a botnet.